Code-Institute-Submissions/https-github.com-simplyedwin-tcg_codeinstitute_project_2/README.md

 ### Feature Left to Implement
 - ***Bus Path/Route between Starting Point and Destination with user location***<br/>
   This feature will shows the path between the starting point to the destination together with the user location.
-This can also be shown on the bus card information.<br/><br/>
+This can also be shown onto the bus stop information card.<br/><br/>
 - ***Alight Alert***<br/> This feature will reminds the user when to alight from the bus.
   <br/><br/>
 - ***Bus Service Number Recommendation***<br/>